 If you want to save the awb in a pdf format add &pdf=true

 You can change the format with the parameter format, with the legal values: a6, default.
 The default value is approximately a5.

-Returns a text with the current expedition status.
+Returns a JSON map containing the current shipment status.